Evercore ISI Group Maintains Dollar General (DG) In-Line Recommendation

 What is the Fund Sentiment?

-There are 1,733 funds or institutions reporting positions in Dollar General.
-This is an increase of 30 owner(s) or 1.76% in the last quarter.
-Average portfolio weight of all funds dedicated to DG is 0.25%, an increase of 15.06%.
-Total shares owned by institutions increased in the last three months by 1.59% to 238,709K shares.
-The put/call ratio of DG is 0.96, indicating a bullish outlook.
+There are 1,735 funds or institutions reporting positions in Dollar General.
+This is an increase of 17 owner(s) or 0.99% in the last quarter.
+Average portfolio weight of all funds dedicated to DG is 0.25%, an increase of 13.61%.
+Total shares owned by institutions decreased in the last three months by 0.17% to 238,819K shares.
+The put/call ratio of DG is 1.00, indicating a bullish outlook.

 What are Other Shareholders Doing?